jaygriz/PowerShell-Csharp-Javascript/README.md

 # PowerShell-Csharp-Javascript
-Try ing to get PowerShell to file thru a Path and make a list of file for an individual extention C# can the format and turn into valid javasript file
+Trying to get PowerShell to file thru a Path and make a list of files by type, for an individual extention file extention.
+C# can then format and turn into valid html, javasript or whstever type of file.